opsabarsec/mkdocs-website-template/docs/portfolio/projects/project-1.md

 ---
-title: AI Customer Care Bot for WebLife
+title: AI Customer Care Bot for Dev X
 description: Implementation of an AI chatbot solution to revolutionize customer service operations and enable staff transition to relationship-focused roles
 ---

-# AI Customer Care Bot for WebLife
+# AI Customer Care Bot for Dev X

-WebLife aims to reduce its customer service overhead by 90% over the next three years through AI, enabling their staff to focus on more rewarding roles and build better relationships with clients.
+Dev X aims to reduce its customer service overhead by 90% over the next three years through AI, enabling their staff to focus on more rewarding roles and build better relationships with clients.

 ## Challenge